 Inventory data quality is judged by its precision (measured, calculated or estimated), completeness (e.g., unreported emissions), consistency (degree of uniformity of the methodology applied on a study serving as a data source), and representativeness (geographical, temporal, and technological).
-Primary data has been used, when available, for all unit processes.
+Primary data has been used, when available, for all unit processes other than cleaning, for which secondary sources have been used, as suggested by NSI.